Ankle Fractures and Other Ankle Injuries

 Surgery to the ankle is used for those fractures that fail to reduce via closed mechanisms.
 Open reduction and internal fixation can be done after the swelling goes down and soft tissue is healing.
 Screws or Kirschner wires can hold together the lateral malleolus (the outer bump on the ankle).
 Medial malleolar fractures can be stabilized using tension bands or screws.
 Fibula fractures above the tibial plafond (the base of the tibia) may need stabilization of the ligament that holds the fibula and tibia together.
 After the fracture is fixed, a bulky splint can be applied with gradual progression to weight bearing.

-I’m Ed Smith, a Sacramento Car Accident Lawyer, who has handled many serious ankle fractures from trauma.
-Call me anytime for free, friendly advice at 916-921-6400 in Sacramento or 800-404-5400 Elsewhere.
+I’m Ed Smith, a Sacramento Traumatic Injury Lawyer, who has handled many serious ankle fractures from trauma.
+Call me anytime for free, friendly advice at 916.921.6400 in Sacramento.

 We are members of the Million Dollar Advocates Forum and the National Association of Distinguished Counsel.